twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.263 - alex's expereince in rad shelter. p.265 - new security guys from luna *carne por la machina* p.268 - remember the stolen riot gear on ceres, now theres ceres junnkies on eros with the same gear acting as police.
+p.263 - alex's expereince in rad shelter. p.265 - new security guys from luna *carne por la machina* p.268 - remember the stolen riot gear on ceres, now theres ceres junnkies on eros with the same gear acting as police. p.269-270 - maintainance tunnels are small becasue the original belters were small